olifon/sandbox-js/README.md

  * Resolved promises returned from the SANDBOX will always resolve in a JailPromise (a wrapper for a Promise).
  * This prevents chaining with the returned Promises from the API functions.
  * You can get the original promise with the .value on JailPromise)

+On all resolved objects, the enumerable properties of that object are also copied to the main object.
+So if you have a String object with a property foo set, it is also copied to the main object.
+Do not call functions on objects returned from the sandbox.
+For most objects you can remove those properties:
+* String: String(strobj)
+* Number: Number(numobj)
+* Set: [...set]
+Properties indentified by a Symbol are not copied.

 You can also manipulate objects with the API: